Drakulix/QIFTool/README.md

 giws<tab><operator><tab><score> | (get issues where score) - displays all issues stored in the database where the score fulfills the condition set by the user. <br/> <br/> **operator** - all comparison operators allowed by the SQL. <, >, =, <=, >= <br/> **score** - a number chosen by the user to represent its relevance and compare the issues inside the database to. giwm | (get issues where metrics) - displays all issues stored in the database where the pieces of metainformation fulfill the metrics set inside the configfile.
 This function yields the same functionality as the ’sn’-function but with the database being the source. giwn<tab>note | (get issues where notes) - displays all issues stored in the database where their notes contain the note set by the user with this very function <br/> <br/> **note** - a string of characters.
-This can be used in conjunction with SQL-syntax like providing a " or % around the note.
+This can be used in conjunction with SQL-syntax like providing a " or % around the note. dr<tab>repo_id | (download repository) - downloads the repository’s files into a separate folder.
+This folder’s location is set by the configuration file.
+The strucutre of the downloaded files also is identical to that of its respository. quit | terminates this program.